-Graduating seniors participating in PEP receive priority registration dates at Skyline College for the summer and fall terms, which means PEP students have a higher chance of enrolling in their first-choice classes.
+Graduating seniors participating in the Priority Enrollment Program receive priority registration dates at Skyline College for the summer and fall terms, which means PEP students have a higher chance of enrolling in their first-choice classes.
 Students participating in PEP can complete their enrollment steps, learn about Skyline College's programs and services and select their courses all before finishing their senior year in high school.
-PEP students will attend a PEP Day in April prior to the Summer or Fall session they wish to enroll in.
+Parents and guardians are more than welcome to attend in order to learn about great resources to support their student!

 - Take their placement test(s)